Mural Project: Corvallis

 Mural Project in the News!

-The new mural will be painted over the old mural on the alley between 2nd and 3rd St. on Monroe Ave. in Corvallis.
+The new was painted over an old mural on the alley between 2nd and 3rd St. on Monroe Ave. in Corvallis.
 The old mural was painted 15 years ago by children as part of Corvallis Parks & Recreation's Youth Volunteer Corps.
 The wall is outside the home office of the Corvallis Environmental Center and is owned by Squirrel's Tavern.

-This old mural is faded and cracked, but it is highly visible.
+This old mural was faded and cracked, but it is highly visible.
 You may have seen it on your way to the Saturday Farmers' Market, or on your way into downtown from Oregon State campus.
-Imagine a bold new mural here.
-Thanks to Photoshop, we can see the artist's sketch of the mural projected on the wall.
+The wall was so visible, a new mural there would get everyone about having more art in town.

 The Artist: Ben Jay